mobimeo/teamchatviz/README.md

 Client app is built with [React](https://facebook.github.io/react/) and [JSPM](http://jspm.io/).
 Vizualisations leverage [react-vis](https://github.com/uber/react-vis) and [d3](https://d3js.org/).
 Server is written in ES6+ using [Koa 2](https://github.com/koajs/koa) and [Babel](https://babeljs.io/).
 PostgreSQL is used a database with the help of [pg-promise](https://www.npmjs.com/package/pg-promise).

-Nota bene: &#35;viz4slack is not created by, affiliated with, or supported by Slack Technologies, Inc.
+Nota bene: &#35;viz4slack is not created by, affiliated with, or supported by Slack Technologies, Inc. Please comply with your applicable data protection and labour law regulations when using our tool.

 Project Page
 ------------